simonsobs/socs/docs/agents/cryomech_cpa.rst

 ocs-config
 ``````````
-To configure the Cryomech CPA1114 Agent we need to add a CryomechCPA1114Agent
+To configure the Cryomech CPA Agent we need to add a CryomechCPAAgent
 block to our ocs configuration file.
 Here is an example configuration block
 using all of the available arguments::

-       {'agent-class': 'CryomechCPA1114Agent',
+       {'agent-class': 'CryomechCPAAgent',
         'instance-id': 'ptc1',
         'arguments':[
           ['--ip-address', '10.10.10.111'],